|Main Subject Pages|

 by the Society for Historical Archeology (SHA)?

-The hosting of the Historic Bottle Website (HBW) by the SHA is the result of a mutually beneficial cooperative effort between that organization and BLM.
+The hosting of this Historic Bottle Website (HBW) by the SHA is the result of a mutually beneficial cooperative effort between that organization and BLM.
 Since its initial posting in January of 2005, the Historic Bottle Website has become a very useful resource to the historical archaeology community.
-This makes its location on the SHA website in the relatively new "Research Resources" section particularly appropriate.
+This makes its location on the SHA website in the "Research Resources" section particularly appropriate.
 The website's public educational emphasis helps the SHA to meet one of its goals: "...to promote scholarly research and the dissemination of knowledge concerning historical archaeology."

 BLM benefits by forging a stronger connection to one of the leading